amypeniston/explain-it-slowly/README.md

 **How do I explain that I'm a designer, not a developer?**

-**How do I tell the client that their logo/color scheme looks like crap?**
+**How do I tell the client that their existing logo/color scheme would benefit from an upgrade?**

-**How do I convince the client not to have music, clip art or gifs on their website?**
+**How do I explain that music, clip art or gifs on a website is not a great idea?**

 **How do I avoid design-by-committee?**

+**What is the best way to present design revisions?**

 ######[[⬆]](#toc) <a name='development'>Development:</a>